delgreco/delgreco.github.io/_posts/2025-07-19-github-pages.md

 ## Untangling the Magic: GitHub Pages and the Illusion of Simplicity

-*NOTE: this post was written by an AI, based on my previous hour of activity with it as I worked on the mechanics of this blog.*
+*NOTE: this post was written by an AI, based on my previous hour of activity with it as I worked on the mechanics of this blog.
+I find the title overwrought and pretentious, but then again, I did prompt with "write a blog post that I would write"...*

 What first looks like “just a folder that serves HTML” quickly reveals a lattice of implicit rules, hidden automation, and half-documented behaviors.
 GitHub Pages is a great example of this bait-and-switch.
 On paper, I’m just pushing Markdown files to a repo.
 Behind the scenes?
 Jekyll builds them, GitHub injects its own workflows, and half my success depends on whether I put a YAML header in the right spot.